 Boil the measured liquid and bring to a boil.
 Stir in rice, cover, reduce heat and simmer for 45 minutes until all of the water is absorbed.
 After that, enjoy the nutty taste of brown rice and a slightly chewy texture in all kinds of recipes.
 Since brown rice has the outer bran and cereal layer intact, it will need more hydration and a longer cook time.
-So, if you don’t have 45 minutes to wait for each meal, make a large batch and save for later following our tips for reheating leftover rice.
+So, if you don’t have 45 minutes to wait for each meal, learn how to make brown white or Brown Jasmine Rice in the Instant Pot, or make a large batch and save for later following our tips for reheating leftover rice.

 What’s the Difference Between White Rice and Brown Rice?

 All rice starts with an inedible hull layer coating three parts: the bran, germ and endosperm of the seed.
 Removing the inedible layer makes brown rice, which is considered whole grain as it has all three components of the plant as it grows in nature!
 That’s also where all of its goodness comes from along with a subtle nutty taste and chewy texture.